 Determining the cause of an aircraft accident is much more difficult than your typical car accident case.

-Our experienced Miami aviation/airplane accident attorneys at Shaked Law Firm have the experience and resources to tackle these complex cases.
+Our experienced Miami aviation/airplane accident attorneys at Shaked Law Personal Injury Lawyers have the experience and resources to tackle these complex cases.
 We have over 100 years of combined experience helping clients like you.
 We can find out why you were injured and help you fight to hold all responsible parties accountable.

 How Do I Prove Negligence After an Aviation/Airplane Accident in Florida?